 - Mirrored Perspex (3 Pieces)

-- Use the 3 pieces of mirrored perspex and roll them as a tape in the form of a triangle.
+- Use the three pieces of mirrored perspex and roll them as tape in the form of a triangle.
 Try to ensure that it has a solid and it is taped on the outside of the triangle.

 - Sketch the small triangle located at the edge of the kaleidoscope to the overhead transparency paper (set aside 1 cm extra around the triangle to allow folding of the paper).

-- Keep the transparency paper to the kaleidoscope edge and cut the narrow openings at the edges which would facilitate the folding of the edges easily.
+- Keep the transparency paper to the kaleidoscope edge and cut the narrow openings at the corners, which would facilitate the folding of the corners easily.

 - Attach the paper into a separate place.

-- Choose the kind of plastic color you would like to put inside the kaleidoscope.
-Take off small paper cuttings that would set well on the transparent paper.
+- Choose the kind of plastic colour you would like to put inside the kaleidoscope.
+Take off small paper cuttings that would sit well on the transparent paper.

-- Place the colored plastic at the end of the Kaleidoscope that has a transparency paper and add another transparency paper (triangle) a little bigger than the earlier one.
+- Place the coloured plastic at the end of the kaleidoscope that has a transparency paper and add another transparency paper (triangle) a little bigger than the earlier one.
 Keep the second triangle upside down so that there would be ample space for plastic to shift between the two transparencies.

-- Once you have finished making the Kaleidoscope, design it in an attractive manner with colors, glitters and so on.
+- Once you have finished making the kaleidoscope, design it beautifully with colours, glitters and so on.

 You might have noticed that the kaleidoscope works on white light shifting through the mirrors inside.
-When students look through the mirror, they would find different color patterns owing to the symmetrical pattern formed by the mirrors placed at the right places.
+When students look through the mirror, they will find different colour patterns owing to the symmetrical design formed by the mirrors placed at the right places.